Nikee-R/Trivia-Game/README.md

 ### Objective

 * The object of the game is to answer the questions in the alloted time.
-The time will not be viewable to add to the tension. :D

 * If you complete the question and get it right, you will be prompted that it is The correct answer and the game will continue.